lupyuen/pinetime-rust-mynewt/rust/app/src/pinetime.md

 # Programming with PineTime

-Assuming that we know C++, the easiest way to start coding is to look at the existing PineTime code and tweak it!
+Assuming that we know C++, the easiest way to start coding is to look at the existing PineTime code and tweak it.

+All we need...
+Is a Web Browser!

 1. Follow the instructions in this article...